-The National Sustainable Mobility policy, published in April 2022, sets out a strategic framework to 2030 for active travel and public transport, to support Ireland's overall requirement to achieve a 51 percent reduction in carbon emissions by the end of this decade.
+The DOT's National Sustainable Mobility policy, published in April 2022, sets out a strategic framework to 2030 for active travel and public transport.
+The policy aims to support Ireland's overall requirement to achieve a 51 percent reduction in carbon emissions by the end of this decade.
 The policy targets the delivery of at least 500,000 additional daily active travel and public transport journeys and a 10 percent reduction in kilometres driven by fossil fuelled cars by 2030, in line with targets for transport set out in the Climate Action Plan 2021.
-Actions for TII relating to National Roads focus on improving road safety and provision of infrastructure to support sustainable mobility.
+For TII, actions relating to National Roads focus on improving road safety and provision of infrastructure to support sustainable mobility.